-From stricter mobile phone use penalties to Brexit changes, our driving offence specialist, James Constable, highlights the key changes you should be aware of in 2021.
+From stricter mobile phone use penalties to Brexit changes, our driving offence specialists highlight the fundamental changes you should be aware of in 2021.

 MOT extension ends

 Test extensions came to an end on the 31 January 2021, after months of backlog due to Covid-19.
 Driving without a valid MOT certificate could result in a fine of up to £1,000.